Why are we asking for your personal information?

 Huntingdonshire District Council is a registered Data Controller with the Information Commissioners Office.

-You can find out more about how we handle your data by visiting the our Privacy Notice page.
+You can find out more about how we handle your data by visiting our Privacy Notice page.
 If you have a query regarding your rights please contact the Data Protection Officer who can be contacted by emailing firstname.lastname@example.org or you can write to the council and mark your letter for the attention of the Data Protection Officer.
-Alternatively you can call 01480 388388
+Alternatively you can call 01480 388388.

 You have the right to lodge a complaint with the Information Commissioners Office (ICO) should you believe any part of this statement to be unlawful.